Anyolite/anyolite/README.md

 NOTE: This version will only work with mruby 3.2.0 and above.

-NOTE: mruby Regexes are currently not supported in Crystal 1.8 nightlies due to the heavy and frequent changes in the Regex API

 #### Features

 * [X] Added direct bindings to `Regex` from Crystal (`Regexp` in Ruby)